How To Avoid a Mattress Scam This Fraud Awareness Week

 As you spend about a third of your life sleeping, do take your time over such a crucial purchase as a bed or mattress – don’t rush into it or feel pressured to part with your hard-earned money until you’re confident you’re making the right decision.

-We’ve shared more things you should look out for in our rip-off mattress scam blog, or if you need further support buying a new bed, check out our Bed Buyers’ Guide.
+We’ve shared more things you should look out for in our rip-off mattress scam blog.
+Or, if you need further support buying a new bed, check out our Bed Buyers’ Guide.

 First published 01.09.17 and updated 11.11.24